Nirpat3/RapidSupport/replit.md

 ### User Experience Enhancements
 The customer chat features a Perplexity-style redesign with a prominent hero input for immediate question entry, progressive disclosure of customer information (collected after the first message), suggested questions, and visual feature cards.
 Session persistence is managed via localStorage.
 A "Continue Conversation Card" is prominently displayed for returning users to manually resume existing chats.

+### IP-Based User Identification
+The system automatically identifies returning customers using IP address detection.
+When a customer visits the support page, their IP is captured and checked against existing conversations.
+The system uses a priority-based fallback: first checking sessionId (localStorage), then matching by IP address for broader identification.
+The user's IP address is transparently displayed in both the hero view and chat header.
+When a returning customer is detected via IP match, the continue conversation card displays "(Identified by IP address)" messaging.
+This provides convenience for returning users while maintaining transparency about the identification method.

 ### Unread Tracking & Notifications
 A comprehensive unread tracking system monitors message read status per user, utilizing a `messageReads` join table.
 Backend APIs provide unread counts and allow marking messages as read.
 WebSocket broadcasts `unread_count_update` events for real-time UI updates, with features like unread count badges and browser tab title updates.